GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ## Object-Oriented Design (OOP) vs Data-Oriented Design (DoD)

-DoD keeps components small and organized around how data is accessed during system updates to improve cache efficiency.
-Ideally, when a component is fetched, all of its fields will be used to improve cache efficiency.
+DoD keeps components small and organized around how data is accessed during system updates to improve cache friendliness.
+Ideally, when a component is fetched, all of its fields will be used to improve cache friendliness.
 Here’s a comparison of OOP vs DoD for a player-statistics component:

 | Object-Oriented Design | Data-Oriented Design |
 |------------------------|----------------------|
 | <img src="./readmeimages/OOPstats.png" width="500" /> | <img src="./readmeimages/DODstats.png" width="500" /> |

-As you can see, the DoD version breaks up the component into smaller, focused components that will result in higher cache efficiency during related system updates.
+As you can see, the DoD version breaks up the component into smaller, focused components that will result in higher cache friendliness during related system updates.

 ---